logo

 Dynamic websites adjust to your actions, location, or recent interactions—think Amazon’s recommended products or Twitter’s real-time trends.

-I wanted to create this guide to help you understand what dynamic web pages really are, how they work, and why they matter—not just for users, but also for anyone who wants to collect data from them.
+This blog will walk you through what dynamic web pages really are, how they work, and why they matter, not just for website builders, but also for anyone who wants to collect data from dynamic content.

 Static vs Dynamic Web Pages